rclarkem/Vote-Smart/README.md

 ## Project Description

 #### Overview:
-The idea is to implement a simple single-page application (SPA) using the vanilla JavaScript script.
+The idea is to implement a simple single-page application (SPA) using the vanilla JavaScript.

 #### Challenges:
 Fetching and handling events using Vanilla Js, instead of using React, this project made sure to focus on fetching.